theNatz/chronontology-frontend/README.md

 ```
 npm run e2e
 ```
-The development server has to run at [localhost:8085/](http://localhost:8085/).
-Either by serving running `npm start` in parallel or by deploying and serving a build via webserver.
+The application has to be already running at [localhost:8085/](http://localhost:8085/): Either by running `npm start` in parallel or by deploying and serving a build at that address via your web-server of choice.

 ## Deployment